biobakery/waafle/demo/docs/demo.md

 ## Step 3.
 Find LGT-containing contigs with waafle_orgscorer.

-The last step in the WAAFLE workflow is also the most important: comparing per-species BLAST hits with the contig's gene coordinates (loci) to try to find one- and two-species explanations for contigs (as described in the algorithm overview above).
+The next step in the WAAFLE workflow is also the most important: comparing per-species BLAST hits with the contig's gene coordinates (loci) to try to find one- and two-species explanations for contigs (as described in the algorithm overview above).
 This step is peformed by the `waafle_orgscorer` utility.
 This utility has many tunable parameters, most of which are devoted to filtering and formatting the outputs.

 You can inspect the parameters of `waafle_orgscorer` using the flag `-h` (for a summary) or `--help` (for details):